rockymia50/liri-node-app/README.md

+*Commands

 TO SWITCH between the different applications you want to search simply use the command.

 node liri.js <name of the service you want to use> ie twitter, spotify, or imdb-api

+* You will need to create your own Twitter and/or Spotify keys to run the full functionality of the app.